Saturday, July 7, 2018

 BEGINNING in August, 1978, and ending in May, 1982, Bantam Books, under the guidance of their legendary art director Leonard P. Leone Sr., began issuing a series of non-Robert E. Howard material continuing and supplementing the much earlier Lancer/Ace Conan paperback series.

-Darrell Greene (credited as Darrel) painted the cover art on volume 1: Conan the Swordsman by L. Sprague de Camp and Lin Carter.
+Darrell Greene (credited as Darrel) painted the cover art on volume 1: Conan the Swordsman (Aug, 1978) by L. Sprague de Camp, Lin Carter and Bjorn Nyberg.

-All six covers are shown below in ascending order of their sequence.
-(Note: 1 and 5 have had their images flipped over; Conan is not, and has never been, left-handed).
+ALL SEVEN covers are shown below in ascending order of their sequence.
+(Note: 1 and 5 have had their images horizontally flipped over; Conan is not, and has never been, left-handed).

 Bantam was also in the midst of reprinting their Conan series that year, starting with Conan the Rebel, Conan the Swordsman, and The Sword of Skelos.
 Each book was given a brand new cover illustration also by Feck, or at least it sure looked that way upon first glance, which by turn replaced Greene and Larkin's cover art.
 Why Leone wanted this change is not known, because it seemed to me that even with Greene's inclusion, uniformity had been already been nicely established by Larkin, and Larkin could have easily created a new illustration for Conan the Swordsman to match his others (the same goes for Vol. 1 of Silistra).
 Nevertheless, Feck was starting to get more sword & sorcery type commissions and to me that was a good thing.
 However, a closer examination revealed that none of the three Conan's were signed by Feck, and two of them were actually signed as by Zorin